gschup/ggrs/TUTORIAL.md

 sess.add_player(PlayerType::Remote(remote_addr), remote_handle)?;
 ```

 Optionally, define any spectators you wish to add.
 The `spectator_handle` should be greater or equal to `num_players`.
-Internally, GGRS will add 1000 to the provided handle to identify the spectator client, so the resulting handle will be 1002 in this example.
+Internally, GGRS will add 1000 to the provided handle to identify the spectator client, so the resulting internal handle will be 1002 in this example.

 ```rust
 let spectator_handle = 2;